sengkchu/mal-reviews-scraper/README.md

 + `requirements.txt`  Requirements for this repo.
 + `MAL-database-interface.ipynb` IPython notebook for interfacing the SQL database and viewing tables in pandas.
 + `malscraper.ipynb` IPython notebook that can be used for web scraping instead of `malscraper.py`.
++ Methodology and data analysis folder:
+	+ `MAL-Scraper Methodology and Data Analysis.ipynb` Detailed writeup of this project.
 ### Running the Scripts Locally (Windows):

 + Clone this repository.